fictionalname/FilmFinder/PROGRESS.md

 - Provider labels should read **Netflix**, **Amazon**, **Disney**, **Apple** for compact badges.
 - Genres will be fetched dynamically from TMDB and cached for long-lived reuse.
 - Visual direction starts with Dribbble “Glassy Streaming App Concepts,” but layout/theme must stay flexible so we can pivot to other inspirations.
-- Typography: will select a cinematic, highly legible Google Font pairing optimized for cross-browser compatibility.
+- Typography: choosing Space Grotesk for headers and Sora for body copy to match the cinematic/futuristic brief with maximum legibility.
 - Certifications: BBFC (GB) data is sufficient; will fall back gracefully if TMDB lacks UK-specific ratings.
 - Filter state will be encoded in the URL to allow bookmarking/sharing.
 - “Recently viewed” ribbon will be implemented only if it can remain unobtrusive on mobile (likely a horizontally scrollable chip list tucked below the hero on larger screens and hidden/collapsible on phones).